MediaCodex/service-companies/README.md

 | Default value | TF Var         | Env Var               |
 | ------------- | -------------- | --------------------- |
 | `false`       | `first_deploy` | `TF_VAR_first_deploy` |

+## URI Prefix

+If the current workspace is not on of the known environments (e.g. dev/prod) then the HTTP URI will be prefixed witht he workspace name, for example a workspace of `test` would result in a public URI of `https://api.mediacodex.dev/v1/test-companies/`.